DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. Include function parameter names in the function's description.
+  1. Reference function parameter names in the function's description.

     ```js
     // Bad